Homotopy theory of Moore flows (I): Homotopy theory of Lg -flows

 Note that we stick to the notations of \cite[Notation~7.6]{model3} and \cite[Notation~3.8]{leftdetflow}.
 Indeed, like for the case of flows, $\{U,X\}_S$ could be denoted by $X^U$ only if $U$ is connected and nonempty.
 The correct definition of $X^U$ in the non-connected case is as follows:

 \bd Let $U$ be a topological space.
 Let

 The mapping $(U,X)\mapsto X^U$ induces a well-defined functor from $\top^{op}\p \dtopP$ to $\dtopP$. \ed

-We could prove that the functor $X\mapsto X^U$ has a left adjoint $X\mapsto X\ot U$ and that the axioms of enriched categories are satisfied.
+We could prove that the functor $X\mapsto X^U$ has a left adjoint $X\mapsto X\ot U$ and that the axioms of tensored and cotensored categories are satisfied.
 One of the ingredients of the proof is that every $\Delta$-generated space is homeomorphic to the disjoint union of its nonempty connected components.

 \bth There exists a unique model structure on $\dtopP$ such that $I^{\mathcal{P}}_+$ is the set of generating cofibrations and such that all objects are fibrant.
 The set of generating trivial cofibrations is $J^{\mathcal{P}}$.
 It is called {\rm the q-model structure}. \eth